Providing leading midwifery care for women throughout their lifetime

-When you choose midwifery care, you’ll receive natural, holistic care from Ohio State’s Certified Nurse Midwives (CNM).
-Our advanced practice nurses are specially trained in gynecologic and obstetrical care.
+When you choose midwifery care at The Ohio State University Wexner Medical Center, you’ll receive natural, holistic care from our team of Certified Nurse Midwives (CNM).
+Our advanced practice nurses are specially trained in gynecology and obstetrics, providing leading midwifery care for women during pregnancy and other life stages.

 When it comes to pregnancy and delivery, studies show that women who choose a midwife for care may experience fewer hospitalizations during pregnancy, fewer episiotomies, and feel more in control during childbirth.

-In addition to supporting you throughout pregnancy and delivery, our midwives care for women through many phases of life including providing well woman exams, pap smears, contraception and preventative care.
+In addition to supporting you throughout pregnancy and delivery, our midwives care for women during other phases of life, providing well woman exams, pap smears, contraception and preventative care.

 All babies are delivered at the Ohio State Maternity Center with access to the latest equipment and resources for every kind of pregnancy and delivery.